Swallowing Exercises: How to Do Tongue-Strengthening Exercises

 Tongue-strengthening exercises and other swallowing exercises are safe.
 If you have

 pain or discomfort during these exercises, temporarily stop doing them.
-Let your doctor
+Let your healthcare

-or therapist know right away.
-Don’t practice these exercises unless someone from your
+provider or therapist know right away.
+Don’t practice these exercises unless someone

-medical team specifically prescribes them to you for your medical condition.
+from your healthcare team specifically prescribes them to you for your health condition.

 How do I get ready for tongue-strengthening exercises?